 But don’t be afraid of wavy lines, and they add charm to a hand-drawn style.

+What other super-easy ideas can you try?
 Draw two puzzle pieces that fit together, each with one person’s initial.
-Or, try two cartoon cats or dogs sitting side-by-side. bff kresby lahke
+Or sketch two cartoon cats or dogs sitting side-by-side.
+Simple stuff.
+The kind of thing that takes fifteen minutes, tops.

 Choosing colors that look good together is key.
 Pick 2-3 main colors and use them throughout the drawing for a cohesive look.

-The Perfect Gift is One from the Heart
+The perfect gift is one from the heart

 Now, grab a pencil and paper and start your drawing right now.
 Your friend will truly appreciate this unique and personal gesture.